 In the 2009 Reference Scenario, all interventions which are currently being studied could be implemented timeously in order to ensure the reconciliation of water supply and requirement by 2019.
-In the Worst-Case Scenario, which assumes that the yield of the WCWSS will start decreasing by 3 million m/a over a period of 25 years as a result of climate change, a new intervention will be required by 2017 to ensure the reconciliation of water supply and requirement.
-In order to ensure the reconciliation of water supply and requirement to fast-track a surface water intervention, water re-use or seawater desalination.
+In the Worst-Case Scenario, which assumes that the yield of the WCWSS will start decreasing by 3 million m3/a over a period of 25 years as a result of climate change, a new intervention will be required by 2017 to ensure the reconciliation of water supply and requirement.
+In order to ensure the reconciliation of water supply and requirement by this date, it will be a requirement to fast-track a surface water intervention, water re-use or seawater desalination.